 QUENCH THE THIRST

-Today HHS took a critical step forward in addressing HIT interoperability, including to adopt open, publicly available and standardized APIs to help providers access data at the point of care and within the workflow; require commercial insurers w/federal healthcare programs to implement open APIs; foster increased provider data access; and support ongoing innovation and competition in the HIT marketplace.
+HHS has taken a critical step forward in addressing HIT interoperability, including to adopt open, publicly available and standardized APIs to help providers access data at the point of care and within the workflow; require commercial insurers w/federal healthcare programs to implement open APIs; foster increased provider data access; and support ongoing innovation and competition in the HIT marketplace.

 A new Premier analysis revealed ED visits for people with at least 1 of 6 chronic conditions contributed to nearly 60% of all annual ED visits in 2017 across ~750 hospitals.
 More than a third of these visits were potentially preventable and equated to an estimated $8.3B.